molst/molst/README.md

 # Notes

   * If an error about 'Sleep verb not supported' is encountered while trying to hibernate with `systemctl hibernate`, this is probably because there is no swap partition to store the whole RAM.
+  * In ranger, there is an image preview problem with a workaround https://github.com/hut/ranger/issues/104